lellid/LediReader/README.md

 2. Plain text files.
 If you look for a good English-German dictionary, there is a good source at the Technical University of Chemnitz.
 At the time of writing, the dictionary could be found [in this FTP directory](https://ftp.tu-chemnitz.de/pub/Local/urz/ding/de-en/).
-The name of the file is `de-en.txt`.
+The name of the file is `de-en.txt,zip`.
 As described above, right-click on the file, select `Save destination as..` and save the text file on your local PC.
+Unzip it so that you get the file `de-en.txt`.
-Now switch back to LediReader, choose from the main menu `Dictionary -> Import TU Chemnitz file..`.
+Now switch back to LediReader, choose from the main menu `Dictionary`→`Import TU Chemnitz file..`.
 Select in the file browser the .tei file you just downloaded.
 The .tei file is converted into a .slob file, which you then have to save.
 The file is now loaded into LediReader and is used as a source for the dictionary view.

+3. Json files of Wiktionary content, which can be found on [Kaikki](https://kaikki.org/).
+The dictionaries you can find there are very comprehensive, so it is worth having a look!
+One warning: please do the following steps on a PC (not necessarily your reading device) which has at least 8 GB of RAM; the conversion process is demanding a lot of resources.
+First download one of the dictionaries (.json files) from [Kaikki](https://kaikki.org/).
+Depending on the language, these are big files.
+For example, the Spanish word senses have 614 MB).
+Then open LediReader, choose menu `Dictionary`→`Import .json file from kaikki.org`, and choose the just downloaded .json file.
+Then, after some time (patience is required), a file save dialog opens, in which you can store the dictionary as a .slob file in dictionary format.
+The file is now loaded into LediReader and is used as a source for the dictionary view.
+If you usually read onto another device, just copy the .slob file to this device, open LediReader on this device, and load the .slob file by `Dictionary`→`Open SLOB file`.

 ## Building LediReader from the sources

-To build the LediReader application from the sources, you will need Microsoft Visual Studio 2019.
+To build the LediReader application from the sources, you will need Microsoft Visual Studio 2022.
 The 'Community edition' is sufficient.

 Clone the source to your PC, using something like